PA groups join call to action for congress to support restaurant workers - NewsBreak

 Biden aims to drive GOP contrast in Florida 1 week out

-WASHINGTON (AP) — President Joe Biden is heading to Florida to underline the contrast between the Democratic and Republican agendas, blasting the GOP over proposals to undo prescription drug price caps and change Social Security and Medicare.
-Biden’s trip Tuesday will include taxpayer-funded remarks in Hallandale Beach, where the White House said he would highlight Republicans’ “very different vision” for America.
-Also on Biden’s schedule are a fundraiser for Florida gubernatorial candidate Charlie Crist and a rally for the state’s Democratic Party, including Senate candidate Val Demings.
-The visit to Florida, where Democrats are trailing in both the Senate and...
+WASHINGTON — (AP) — President Joe Biden is heading to Florida to underline the contrast between the Democratic and Republican agendas, blasting the GOP over proposals to undo prescription drug price caps and change Social Security and Medicare.
+Biden's trip Tuesday will include taxpayer-funded remarks in Hallandale Beach,...

 NH election 2022: State Sen. James Gray challenged by Ruth Larson for Rochester area seat